-Around the Town Hall Hamburg
+Around the City Hall Hamburg

-In the centre of Hamburg
+In the Center of Hamburg

 The town hall and its facade

-The Town Hall still houses the legislative and executive branches of the city.
+The City Hall still houses the legislative and executive branches of the city.
 The Bürgerschaft, Hamburg’s parliament, is located in the left wing of the building, while the Senate, or government, is on the right.

 Facade full of symbols